LPUG/LPUG-Logo/README.md

 This repo contains a logo proposol for the [LPUG](http://www.python-academy.de/User-Group/).

 If you have any kind of critique or improvement suggestions please let me know, either by opening an issue or by discussing it on the next meeting.

+## TODO

+- use colors from official python logo